Plot lines, polygons, and symbols in 2-D

 The next collection of the five symbols require two or more size parameters, and some have optional modifiers to extend the symbol appearance.

 ellipse.
 Direction (in degrees counter-clockwise from horizontal), major_axis, and minor_axis must be found in columns 3, 4, and 5.
+This yields a Cartesian ellipse whose shape is unaffected by the map projection.

 Same as -Se, except azimuth (in degrees east of north) should be given instead of direction.
 The azimuth will be mapped into an angle based on the chosen map projection (-Se leaves the directions unchanged.)
 Furthermore, the axes lengths must be given in geographical instead of plot-distance units.
 An exception occurs for a linear projection in which we assume the ellipse axes are given in the same units as -R. For degenerate ellipses (circles) with just the diameter given, use -SE-.
 The diameter is excepted to be given in column 3.
 Alternatively, append the desired diameter to -SE- and this fixed diameter is used instead.
 For allowable geographical units, see Units [Default is k for km].
+The shape of the ellipse will be affected by the properties of the map projection.

 Rotated rectangle.
 Direction (in degrees counter-clockwise from horizontal), x-dimension, and y-dimension must be found in columns 3, 4, and 5.